Study Abroad Programs

 I. SUPERVISED: Under the care, custody and control of an authorized WSU employee.

 A. STUDY ABROAD PROGRAM PROPOSAL

-1. Approximately one year in advance, a faculty member who wishes to offer an academic program which includes international travel must prepare a proposal which includes a description of the academic program (including evaluation mechanisms), travel logistics, risk management issues, and budget (see the Study Abroad Manual).
-Developing a proposal one year in advance helps provide sufficient time for successful planning, development, marketing and promotion of the study abroad program.
+1. A faculty member who wishes to offer an academic program which includes travel must prepare a proposal which includes a description of the academic program (including evaluation mechanisms), travel logistics, risk management issues, and budget (see the Study Abroad Faculty Handbook).
+Developing a proposal well in advance helps provide sufficient time for successful planning, development, marketing and promotion of the study abroad program.
 It is also understood that budgets and itineraries are subject to change to meet specific program requirements.

 2. All study abroad proposals must be reviewed and approved by the following entities:

-a) The sponsoring academic department chair/program director and college dean (and the program director’s home chair/director and/or dean if these are different individuals);
+a) The accredited academic department chair/program director and college dean (and the program director’s home chair/director and/or dean if these are different individuals);

 b) the Study Abroad Office; and

 B. BUDGET PROCEDURE

 The following budget procedures are managed by the program director, in consultation with the Study Abroad Office.

 1. Budget Form: a detailed budget must be included with the proposal (the budget must include a required indirect cost fee; see the Study Abroad Faculty Handbook).